Appendix B — Multiservice Codes Applicable to Flight Test

 FRIENDLY {I} A positively identified FRIENDLY aircraft, ship, spacecraft, or ground position.

-CHICK(S) {I} Term used to denote FRIENDLY aircraft.
+CHICK(S) {I} Term used to denote FRIENDLY aircraft on the safe flight or mission..

 PRINT [type] {I} [A/A] Valid noncooperative target recognition reply.